lsst-dm/dmtn-021/index.md

     return D
 ```

-### 7.C.
+### 6.C.
 Appendix C. Notebooks and code

-All figures in this document and related code are from notebooks in [the diffimTests github repository](https://github.com/lsst-dm/diffimTests), in particular, [this](https://github.com/lsst-dm/diffimTests/blob/master/14.%20Test%20Lupton(ZOGY)%20post%20convolution%20kernel%20on%20simulated%20(noisy)%202-D%20data%20with%20a%20variable%20source-updated.ipynb), [this](https://github.com/lsst-dm/diffimTests/blob/master/13.%20compare%20L(ZOGY)%20and%20ZOGY%20diffims%20and%20PSFs.ipynb), [this](https://github.com/lsst-dm/diffimTests/blob/master/17.%20Do%20it%20in%20the%20stack%20with%20real%20data.ipynb), and [this](https://github.com/djreiss/diffimTests/blob/master/19.%20check%20variance%20planes.ipynb) one.
+All figures in this document and related code are from notebooks in [the diffimTests github repository](https://github.com/lsst-dm/diffimTests), in particular, [this](https://github.com/lsst-dm/diffimTests/blob/master/14.%20Test%20Lupton(ZOGY)%20post%20convolution%20kernel%20on%20simulated%20(noisy)%202-D%20data%20with%20a%20variable%20source-updated.ipynb), [this](https://github.com/lsst-dm/diffimTests/blob/master/13.%20compare%20L(ZOGY)%20and%20ZOGY%20diffims%20and%20PSFs.ipynb), [this](https://github.com/lsst-dm/diffimTests/blob/master/17.%20Do%20it%20in%20the%20stack%20with%20real%20data.ipynb), and [this](https://github.com/lsst-dm/diffimTests/blob/master/19.%20check%20variance%20planes.ipynb) one.

+The decorrelation procedure described in this technote are implemented in the `ip_diffim` and `pipe_tasks` LSST Github repos.

+# 7. References

+Some references are going to go here.
+Perhaps.